oceanprotocol/pdr-backend/READMEs/barge.md

 - If you're on Linux: you're good, there's nothing extra to do.
 - If you're on MacOS:
   - via console: `open -a Docker`
-  - or, via app: open Finder app, find Docker, click it
+  - or, via app: open Finder app, find Docker, click to open app.
+(You don't need to press "play" or anything else.
+The app being open is enough.)
   - ⚠️ MacOS may give Docker issues.
 [Here](macos.md) are workarounds.

 Congrats!
 Barge is installed and ready to be run.